 Since 2010, the City of Worcester has been diligently working with CitySquare II Development Co.
 LLC (Opus/Leggat) to once again transform the downtown landscape.
 In addition to completing the abatement and demolition of the mall and portions of the adjacent parking garage, a new roadway network was constructed re-creating the east-west connection through the downtown.

-Representing the first new building at CitySquare, Unum (Paul Revere Life Insurance) opened a $70 million, 214,000 square foot office building and renovated 860-car parking garage.
-Unum currently employs 550.
-Other investment in the project area includes an expansion of the Saint Vincent Hospital campus, with a 66,000 square foot $30 million Cancer and Wellness Center.
-A two-level 550-car $35 million underground public parking garage, Worcester Common Garage, has been constructed and is now open to the public.
-A $90 million, 365-unit residential development with a dedicated 479 space parking structure, and approximately 13,000 square feet of ground floor retail by Roseland Properties broke ground in late 2015.
-The construction of a $33.1 million full-service 168 room AC Hotel by Marriott started steel erection in fall 2016.
-The CitySquare project will leverage additional private investment in a final future phase envisioned to consist of the new construction of a 200,000 square foot office building on a pad site above the Worcester Common Garage.
+Representing the first new building at CitySquare, Unum (Paul Revere Life Insurance) opened a $70 million, 214,000 square foot office building and renovated 860-car parking garage in 2012.
+Other investment in the project area included an expansion of the Saint Vincent Hospital Cancer and Wellness Center, the Worcester Common Garage, 145 Front Street residential apartments with a dedicated parking structure, and approximately 13,000 square feet of ground floor retail.
+The new full-service 168 room AC Hotel by Marriott officially opened in 2018 along with the adjacent 110-Grill.

-Due to the success of these investments, a private developer (Front Street Associates) purchased the remaining buildings in the CitySquare project area, now branded as Mercantile Center.
-Mercantile Center is a 640,000-square-foot office and retail complex composed of two best-in-class office towers at 100 and 120 Front Street, three commercial/retail redevelopment opportunities at 90/110 Front Street, and a 1,647 space structured parking garage.
-The new developer is investing approximately $75 million between the purchase of the property and renovation of the complex, and has a lease executed with UMass Memorial Health Care for approximately 90,000 square feet of office space.
-This arrangement will bring an additional 700 UMass workers to the downtown.
+Due to the success of these investments, a private developer purchased the remaining buildings in the CitySquare project area, known as Mercantile Center.
+Mercantile Center is a 640,000-square-foot office and retail complex composed of two best-in-class office towers at 100 and 120 Front Street, three commercial/retail spaces at 90/110 Front Street and a 1,647 space structured parking garage.
+Mercantile Center is home to the The Mercantile Rooftop Bar & Restaurant, a UMass Memorial Healthcare office, the Worcester Telegram & Gazette and other office and retail tenants.

 Since project start, a roughly $90 million public investment has generated $298 million in private development at the CitySquare project site.
 This private investment is expected to increase with the development of the parcel above the parking garage.